Jash237/query_website_V1/README.md

 Theme toggle widget (persists across sessions)
 Fully client-side with localStorage persistence (perfect for hackathons/demos) Built with vanilla HTML, Tailwind CSS, and JavaScript — no backend required

+P.S : ensure that you make another folder called "queries_V1" to ensure smooth running as this ver. does not currently have a firebase esque backend storage